Most interesting landmarks of Australia

 Other archaeological landmarks

 - Mungo Lady – New South Wales, Mungo Lake.
 Find of the oldest cremated human remains in the world.
-Contrary to the name it seems that here rests a male, who was cremated and sprinkled with red ocher some 40,000 years ago.
+Contrary to the name it seems that here rests a male, who was cremated and sprinkled with red ocher some 41 – 42 thousand years ago.

 - Ngarrabullagan Cave – Queensland.
 The oldest known human settlement in Queensland, over 37,000 years old.
 Cave floor has 27 layers of habitation.

-- Tully River dendroglyphs – Queensland.
+- Tully River dendroglyphs in Upper Charapa – Queensland.
 Seven carved trees with diverse designs.
 Dendroglyphs are characteristic monuments of Aboriginal culture, characteristic in the New South Wales and also neighboring regions.

-One of the iconic buildings representing not only Australia but the 20th century architecture in general is the building of Sydney Opera House (New South Wales), built in 1973.
-Cityscape of Sydney is adorned also with the renowned, 139 meters high arch of Sydney Harbour Bridge (New South Wales), built in 1932.
+One of the iconic buildings representing not only Australia but the 20th-century architecture, in general, is the building of Sydney Opera House (New South Wales), constructed in 1973.
+Cityscape of Sydney is adorned also with the renowned, 139 meters high arch of Sydney Harbour Bridge (New South Wales), constructed in 1932.

 Described landmarks of Australia